bigfix/developer.bigfix.com/site/pages/relevance/guide/session/htmlinspectors.md

 An HTML inspector automatically converts:
 - The reserved characters to the appropriate HTML entities.
-- The results of evaluated relevance instructions to HTML before inserting them in the presentation HTML.
+- The results of evaluated relevance instructions to HTML before inserting them into the presentation HTML.
 This means that you can write Relevance expressions just as you would expect and simply use the html Inspector to convert them, for example:

 ```relevance